ENGLISH LANGUAGE HOUSE

 The expulsion of a student/ under 18 year old is a serious matter and can involve high emotions among everyone involved.
 It should be achieved with the minimum of fuss and explaining the benefit / necessity of the expulsion to all concerned: parents, students, staff and the under 18 year old/s being expelled.

-See the separate Expulsion Procedure in the PPM.
+See the separate Expulsion Policy and Procedure.

 Abuse is wrong